storiesjs/stories/packages/core/src/components/searchbar/readme.md

-# str-searchbar
+# Search bar

-The str-searchbar is a text field with an icon that can be used to search through stories.
+The Search bar (str-searchbar) is a text field with an icon that can be used to search through stories.

 <!-- Auto Generated Below -->